 If you are a Mac user, you would know that Apple has a whole range of exclusive features for the macOS.
 One of these features is partitioning.

 Partitioning your Mac is splitting your hard drive into multiple small, usable systems called containers.
-It enables you to run two different operating systems on a single device, like the Windows OS and macOS, or two different macOS versions, like Monterey and Big Sur.
+It enables you to run two different operating systems on a single device, like the Windows OS and macOS, or two different macOS versions.

 The one disadvantage of partitioning is your hard drive space.
 While your Mac partitions your hard drive into separate operating systems, it also splits the original usable space in the hard drive.
 That means each OS takes a sizeable portion, and the disk space available after partitioning is lesser than the original.
 So, a quick word of advice: do not partition if your Mac is low on disk capacity.

-For those who use HFS+ (available on all macOSes before Catalina) and have enough space for partitioning your hard drive, then go ahead.
+For those who use HFS+ (available on all macOS before Catalina) and have enough space for partitioning your hard drive, then go ahead.
 However, if your Mac uses APFS (Apple File System), it is recommended to create a volume instead of partitioning.
-APFS volumes offer more flexibility to the system and allow the manual selection of the size limit for each volume.
+APFS volumes offer more flexibility to the system and allow the manual size selection of each volume’s size limit.